Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 🏆 Best Overall Value: ClickUp (Try ClickUp) — The free plan is unmatched, and the $7/user paid plan delivers more features than tools costing twice as much.

-🧠 Best for Replacing Multiple Tools: Notion (Try Notion) — If you're paying for a PM tool, a wiki, and a docs tool separately, consolidating into Notion at $8/user saves money overall.
+🧠 Best for Replacing Multiple Tools: Notion (Try Notion) — If you're already paying for a PM tool, a wiki, and a docs tool separately, consolidating into Notion at $8/user saves money overall.

 👥 Best for Large Teams: Basecamp (Basecamp) — The $299/month unlimited plan makes it the cheapest option for teams above roughly 20 people.